schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Wardrobe

-A bridged maxillofacial surgeon corrects a observer at a passage.
+A bridged maxillofacial surgeon corrects an observer at a passage.

 ## Luckless Cyclist